threestoogesdc/go-google-oauth2/README.md

-google OAuth 2.0 example in Go
+Google OAuth 2.0 example in Go